samraHanif0340/samraHanif0340.github.io/_posts/2019-03-06-guide-to-kubernetes.md

 last_modified_at: 2019-03-06
 ---

 I highly recommend the `Golden Guide To Kubernetes Application Development` book by Matthew Palmer for beginners to master Kubernetes.
-The book guides us step by step, while covering all necessary commands/concepts, to succesfully deploy our containers in Kubernetes.
+The book guides us step by step, while covering all necessary commands/concepts, to successfully deploy our containers in Kubernetes.

 Free articles/snippets from the book can be found [here](https://matthewpalmer.net/kubernetes-app-developer/#free-chapter).